louiseanne2/personal-portfolio/README.md

 ### 🏠 Home
 - Serves as the **landing page** introducing me at a glance.
-- Includes a showcase of my **skills** in programming, testing tools, and technologies I’m familiar with.
+- Includes a showcase of my **skills** in testing tools, and technologies I’m familiar with.
 - Designed with subtle animations and interactive visuals for an engaging first impression.

 ### 👩‍💻 About